The first half of the cycle

 If the first half of the cycle takes a little longer, this is not normally a cause for concern.
 Stress – even stress that is unconscious or not so obvious – such as an unhealthy diet, high alcohol or caffeine consumption, an excessive amount of exercise, sickness, travelling or an increased workload can prolong the first half of the cycle.
 However, this usually does not necessarily have an effect on fertility.
 It usually just means that ovulation takes place a bit later than usual.
 If that’s the case, this will also delay menstruation a little.

 The first half of the cycle is too short?

 Basically, you should always look at the overall length of your cycle first to find out if the first half of the cycle is really too short.
 Cycles that are shorter than 21 days would be referred to as ‘unusually short’ cycles.
 Some experts in the field of cycle health even describe cycles that are shorter than 24 days as too short.
 If you ovulate on the 10th day of your cycle or earlier, your body may have released an egg that is not yet fully mature.
 If the egg hasn’t had enough time to fully mature, it is not fertile.

 Which hormones are important in the first half of the cycle?

-The hypothalamus signals the pituitary gland to send follicle-stimulating hormone (FSH) to the ovaries in order for them to prepare the release of another egg.
-In preparation for this several follicles begin to swell.
-Estrogen increases to thicken the lining of the uterus so that it can host an egg.
+In the first half of the cycle, the hormones FSH (follicle-stimulating hormone) and LH (luteinising hormone) cause the follicle in the ovary to grow and develop and the egg to mature.
+More specifically, the hypothalamus signals the pituitary gland to send FSH to the ovaries to prepare for the release of another egg.
+In preparation, several follicles begin to swell.
+Estrogen increases to thicken the lining of the uterus.